mckinsey/vizro/vizro-ai/docs/index.md

     Please review this [disclaimer](pages/explanation/disclaimer.md)
     before using the `vizro-ai` package.

-    Users must connect to Large Language Models (LLMs) to use Vizro-AI.
+    Users must connect to large language models (LLMs) to use Vizro-AI.
     Please review our [guidelines on the use of LLMs](pages/explanation/safety-in-vizro-ai.md) and the required [safeguarding for dynamic code evaluation](pages/explanation/safeguard.md).